MiradoConsulting/iot-workshop/doc/impl-guide.md

 ### 2. Control the LED brightness over MQTT ###

 Open the `mqtt` sketch.
-Have a read through of the code in charge_point_mqtt.ino.
+Have a read through of the code in mqtt.ino.

-Connect your MQTT client to the broker [like this](iot-mqtt-broker-settings.png):
+Connect your desktop MQTT client to the broker [like this](iot-mqtt-broker-settings.png):
 - protocol:   either mqtt:// or tcp://
 - host:       13.53.227.93
 - port:       1883
 - no username, password, or encryption.

+Open up `arduino_secrets.h`, and enter your SSID and password.
+We might need to set up access points for this.
+Enter the MQTT host ip (`"13.53.227.93"`).
+In `mqtt.ino`, set the device id to some random [UUID](https://www.uuidgenerator.net), to make messages to/from your device easy to find.

-Publish an update to set the brightness of the LED:
+Publish an update from your MQTT client to set the brightness of the LED:
 - topic: `<device_id>/led`
 - payload: any integer 0 <= n <= 255

 Add a potentiometer into your circuit (similar to [this image](https://hackster.imgix.net/uploads/attachments/1144704/experimental_schematic_diagram_rWMevA8n2K.jpg)).
 The input pin from the potentiometer and the output pin to the LED should match those defined in the program.

-Open up `arduino_secrets.h`, and enter your SSID and password.
-We might need to set up access points for this.
-Enter the MQTT host ip (`"13.53.227.93"`).
-In `charge_point_mqtt.ino`, set the device id to some random [UUID](https://www.uuidgenerator.net), to make messages to/from your device easy to find.

 Upload the sketch and test it out.
 Do you understand what the code is doing?